davidstl/rsm-example/README.md

 # Room Server Manager #

 This Room Server Manager (RSM) is also running it's RoomServers (RS) inside the same instance.
-It's been done this way for simplicity of the example.
+We have done this for simplicity.

-The game this hosts is **War Stone**, another brainCloud RTT example.
+The game the system hosts is **War Stone**, another brainCloud RTT example.
 ![](screenshots/warstone.png)

-New test games can be added to this RSM in RoomServerManager.js:
+New test games can be added to the RSM example, in RoomServerManager.js:

 ```
 switch (room.appId)